joejag/blog/_posts/personal/2014-09-15-why-i-am-voting-yes.markdown

 <iframe width="560" height="315" src="//www.youtube.com/embed/gXexkSFW3xM" frameborder="0" allowfullscreen></iframe>

 We live in one of the richest countries in the world.
-Not being able to provide food for all in our society in unacceptable, yet this is the political path we have been set by Westminster.
+Not being able to provide food for all in our society is unacceptable, yet this is the political path we have been set by Westminster.

 ### A Brighter Future